operand/ppp/README.md

 # PPP

+**PPP is currently a work in progress and should not be considered stable until a 1.0 release.**

+## Description

 Like `p` and `pp`, `ppp` is used for print based debugging.
 It will print out nicely formatted output as well as contextual information such as the recent stack and local variable values.

+**PPP should NEVER be used in a production environment.
+It is solely for development purposes.**

 ## Installation